 The Broad MBA program uses the batch admissions, or admission by rounds, process.
 In this process, the number of seats available in an MBA class decreases and selectivity increases as the admissions year goes on.
 For these reasons, the Admissions Committee encourages applicants to apply as early as possible to ensure they maximize their competitiveness for admission and for scholarships and graduate assistantships.

 We will process your file in the round your application becomes COMPLETE.
 So if you submit your application by the deadline but your file does not become complete because you took your GMAT/GRE or Toefl after the round deadline, we will process your file in the next available round.

 Typically, applicants can expect a decision within 30 to 60 days of submitting a complete application and finishing the invitation-only, evaluative interview.
 Incomplete applications will lengthen the usual processing time, and heavy application flow during certain periods can necessitate a longer processing time.
 Please understand that telephone calls just to “check the status” of an application also lengthens the overall processing time.
 We encourage applicants to monitor the status of their application through our online application system.
 Applicants will need their PIN and password.

 All applicants are officially notified of the Admissions Committee’s decision by way of our online application system.
 Applicants will need their PIN and password.
-Admitted students also will receive formal letters of admission from the Broad School and MSU’s Graduate School.
+Admitted students also will receive formal letters of admission from the Broad College of Business and MSU’s Graduate School.

 Yes.
 All applicants admitted to the program must complete an invitation-only, evaluative interview.
 During the interview, the applicant’s attitude, professionalism, maturity, ability to work with people, and fit with the MBA program will be assessed.